shurik179/yozh/README.md

 * `circuitpython_library`: Circuit Python user library

 ## License
-All components (hardware, software, documentation) are released under MIT license.
+Ecept as noted below, all components (hardware, software, documentation) are copyright by Alexander Kirillov  and are  released under MIT license.
 See file LICENSE in this directory for full text of the license.

+Circuit Python librabries included in circuitpython_library/lib are copyright by Adafruit, see https://github.com/adafruit/Adafruit_CircuitPython_Bundle .
+They are released under MIT License.

+Fonts included with Circuit Python library are released under SIL Open Font License.
+See LICENSE file in directory circuitpython_library/fonts